shangwyoung/blog/_posts/2016-11-13-top-3-study-spots-chicago.md

 category: food
 tags: chicago coffeeshop freewifi
 ---

+If you are like me who could never concentrate or be productive at home, then you'll understand the need for good coffeeshops.

 ![studySpotsCollage]

-If you are like me who could never concentrate or be productive at home, then you'll understand the need for good coffeeshops that have the following qualities (in the order of importance):
+Here are the qualities that I look for in a good study spot (in the order of importance):

 * Free and fast Wifi
 * Plenty of personal seating and table space